Questions? Call or text anytime πŸ“ž 818-446-9627

 Why Perinatal Specialization Matters

 Not all therapists are equipped to handle the unique challenges of the postpartum period.
-Working with a therapist who holds a Perinatal Mental Health Certification (PMH-C) means you're getting someone who understands:
+Working with a therapist who holds a Perinatal Mental Health Certification (PMH-C) means you're working with someone who understands:

 • The complex interplay of hormonal changes, sleep deprivation, and relationship dynamics